 Preclinical studies suggest that molecular changes induced by ketamine bring forward large-scale network reconfigurations that might relate to ketamine's antidepressant properties.

-A single ketamine journey can help reveal options that seemed unavailable in the past, boost creativity and open up opportunities for positive change.
+A single ketamine journey can help reveal possibilities that seemed out of reach in the past, boost creativity, and create opportunities for positive emotional and behavioral change.

 How is ketamine administered?

-Ketamine has been administered by intravenous, intramuscular, sublingual, oral, and intranasal routes.
-For Ten Thousand Waves Transformation, ketamine is administered by intramuscular injection or intravenously.
+Ketamine has been administered by intravenous, intramuscular, sublingual, and intranasal routes.
+For Ten Thousand Waves Transformation, ketamine is administered by intramuscular injection (IM) or intravenously (IV).

 What is the dosage?

-The choice of dose will depend on prior exposure to ketamine and other psychedelics, body weight, and sensitivity.
-It is sometimes better to start with a lower dose to reduce anxiety and become familiar with what effect you might experience.
+Dosage depends on prior exposure to ketamine and other psychedelics, body weight, and sensitivity.
 During your medical intake, you and your medical provider will discuss appropriate dosing for you.